 6. The future is already here

-Tidepool is at the vanguard of an exciting confluence of ability and motivation: the abilities brought about through the incredible pace of technology development, and the motivation of people personally touched by diabetes, tempered by experiences gained in other high risk endeavours .
+Tidepool is at the vanguard of an exciting confluence of ability and motivation: The abilities brought about through the incredible pace of technology development, and the motivation of people personally touched by diabetes, tempered by experiences gained in other high-risk endeavors.
 We are closer than ever to the prospect of a safer, more effective, less burdensome life with type 1 diabetes for millions of people.

 The meanderings and eddies and backwaters and dams in the value stream are going to be removed.
 Value is going to flow more freely, more quickly, to more people.
 Everyone will benefit except those who resist the inevitable flow of progress.
 I encourage you to support Tidepool and become part of the solution.

 — Lane Desborough